eclipse-tractusx/tractusx-edc/docs/kit/Adoption View/00_adoption-view.md

 ### Catena-X Standards

 The Connector KIT builds on the [Catena-X Standards][Catena-X-Standards-url].
 Every data consumer and provider in Catena-X is required to comply with these standards.
-The [EDC Connector][edc-url] builds on the following standards:
+The [EDC][edc-url] builds on the following standards:

 - [CX - 0002 Digital Twins in Catena - X][CX0002]
 - [CX - 0003 BAMM Aspect Meta Model][CX0003]